 Who Is Allowed to Bring a Lawsuit Under the Consumers Legal Remedies Act?

 Private Civil Actions & Class Actions

-The CLRA may serve as the basis for a civil suit in any consumer transaction where goods changed hands or services were provided.
+The CLRA may serve as the basis for a civil suit in any consumer transaction where goods changed hands or services were provided, including transactions with a shipping insurance surcharge.
 Anyone who can show damages having been caused by one of the acts prohibited by the CLRA can file a lawsuit, either individually by the consumer or in a class action involving other consumers who were deceived or defrauded.
 For class action litigation, the cases must be substantially similar.
 An experienced California consumer protection lawyer can assist you with a CLRA class action lawsuit and help get your class certified.